Login

 sales – expenses = profit

 But the Profit First Method of accounting has a different take.
-First introduced in Mike Michalowicz’ book, Profit First, this method helps small businesses ensure they turn a profit.
-It also helps small business owners carve out a piece of the pie for themselves.
+First introduced in Mike Michalowicz’ book, Profit First, this method helps small businesses ensure they turn a profit and carve out a piece of the pie for themselves.
 But how?

 In this article, we’ll examine the Profit First Method, who should use it, and why it works for so many entrepreneurs and small businesses.